This post was updated Feb. 3 at 12:08 p.m.

 One respondent, a custodian, made unwelcome sexual comments toward an undergraduate student, including requests to kiss the complainant and comments about her appearance.
 The respondent also grabbed the complainant’s hand on multiple occasions and kissed it or placed it on his chest.

-Of the cases brought up against UCLA faculty and staff members, about 20 of the respondents were terminated, did not have their contacts removes or agreed to resign for their found misconduct.
+Of the cases brought up against UCLA faculty and staff members, about 20 of the respondents were terminated, did not have their contracts removed or agreed to resign for their found misconduct.
 Six of the cases did not provide information indicating any consequences for violating SVSH policy.
 Another five were suspended or issued written warnings.

 One employee watched sexual content in his office and took a nonconsensual photo of a female student’s buttocks.
 The employee only received a written warning.